somi2019/somi2019/README.md

 ### Hi I'm Somi. 👋

-## I am studying master of engineering managment.
+## I am studying master of Engineering Managment.

 **somi2019/somi2019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.